 When you live in an apartment, you're almost sure to have many people living around you.
 Neighbors can turn out to be a big help (they can collect your mail and sign for a package while you're away) or even become your friends.
 But, as you may already know, a bad neighbor can get under your skin or make your blood boil.

-If a neighbor starts causing problems, it doesn't mean you need to pack up and move to a house in the suburbs.
+If a neighbor starts causing problems, it doesn't mean you need to pack up and move.
 Instead, follow these tried-and-true tactics to deal with the situation effectively:

 Approach Your Neighbor